Collective Family Office LLC Buys 18,081 Shares of Newmont Co. (NYSE:NEM)

-Collective Family Office LLC grew its stake in Newmont Co.
-(NYSE:NEM – Get Rating) by 201.2% during the fourth quarter, according to its most recent Form 13F filing with the Securities & Exchange Commission.
-The institutional investor owned 27,066 shares of the basic materials company’s stock after purchasing an additional 18,081 shares during the quarter.
-Collective Family Office LLC’s holdings in Newmont were worth $1,679,000 at the end of the most recent reporting period.
+Collective Family Office LLC increased its holdings in shares of Newmont Co.
+(NYSE:NEM – Get Rating) by 201.2% during the fourth quarter, according to its most recent Form 13F filing with the Securities and Exchange Commission.
+The firm owned 27,066 shares of the basic materials company’s stock after acquiring an additional 18,081 shares during the quarter.
+Collective Family Office LLC’s holdings in Newmont were worth $1,679,000 as of its most recent SEC filing.

 A number of other institutional investors have also modified their holdings of NEM.
 TFO TDC LLC bought a new stake in Newmont during the third quarter worth $27,000.
 Avondale Wealth Management bought a new stake in Newmont during the fourth quarter worth $28,000.
 HighMark Wealth Management LLC bought a new stake in Newmont during the third quarter worth $29,000.
 Clearstead Advisors LLC bought a new stake in Newmont during the third quarter worth $29,000.
 Finally, Global Retirement Partners LLC lifted its holdings in Newmont by 52.7% during the third quarter.
 Global Retirement Partners LLC now owns 556 shares of the basic materials company’s stock worth $30,000 after acquiring an additional 192 shares during the period.
 Institutional investors and hedge funds own 76.72% of the company’s stock.

 In related news, SVP Blake Rhodes sold 3,000 shares of the business’s stock in a transaction dated Monday, March 7th.
 The stock was sold at an average price of $77.91, for a total transaction of $233,730.00.
 The sale was disclosed in a filing with the SEC, which is accessible through this link.
-Also, EVP Stephen P. Gottesfeld sold 4,000 shares of the business’s stock in a transaction dated Wednesday, January 12th.
-The shares were sold at an average price of $61.02, for a total value of $244,080.00.
+Also, EVP Stephen P. Gottesfeld sold 4,000 shares of the company’s stock in a transaction that occurred on Wednesday, January 12th.
+The stock was sold at an average price of $61.02, for a total value of $244,080.00.
 The disclosure for this sale can be found here.
 In the last 90 days, insiders have sold 36,000 shares of company stock worth $2,378,560.
 0.12% of the stock is owned by company insiders.

 Newmont (NYSE:NEM – Get Rating) last released its earnings results on Thursday, February 24th.
 The basic materials company reported $0.78 earnings per share for the quarter, beating analysts’ consensus estimates of $0.77 by $0.01.
 Newmont had a return on equity of 10.19% and a net margin of 9.54%.
 The company had revenue of $3.40 billion during the quarter, compared to analyst estimates of $3.38 billion.
 During the same quarter in the previous year, the company posted $1.06 EPS.
 Newmont’s revenue for the quarter was up .6% on a year-over-year basis.
 As a group, equities research analysts expect that Newmont Co. will post 3.3 EPS for the current year.

-The firm also recently declared a quarterly dividend, which will be paid on Thursday, March 24th.
-Investors of record on Thursday, March 10th will be issued a dividend of $0.55 per share.
+The business also recently announced a quarterly dividend, which will be paid on Thursday, March 24th.
+Stockholders of record on Thursday, March 10th will be paid a $0.55 dividend.
+This represents a $2.20 dividend on an annualized basis and a dividend yield of 2.86%.
 The ex-dividend date of this dividend is Wednesday, March 9th.
-This represents a $2.20 dividend on an annualized basis and a yield of 2.86%.
-Newmont’s dividend payout ratio is presently 151.72%.
+Newmont’s dividend payout ratio (DPR) is presently 151.72%.

 NEM has been the topic of a number of recent analyst reports.
-Jefferies Financial Group lifted their price target on Newmont from $67.00 to $72.00 and gave the stock a “hold” rating in a report on Wednesday.
-Scotiabank downgraded Newmont from a “sector outperform” rating to a “sector perform” rating and decreased their target price for the stock from $75.00 to $72.00 in a research report on Monday, January 24th.
-Canaccord Genuity Group reissued a “hold” rating and issued a $65.00 target price on shares of Newmont in a research report on Wednesday, February 9th.
-National Bank Financial raised their target price on Newmont from C$92.00 to C$98.00 in a research report on Friday, January 7th.
-Finally, National Bankshares decreased their target price on Newmont from C$95.00 to C$92.00 and set an “outperform” rating for the company in a research report on Wednesday, November 24th.
+Scotiabank lowered Newmont from a “sector outperform” rating to a “sector perform” rating and dropped their price target for the stock from $75.00 to $72.00 in a report on Monday, January 24th.
+National Bankshares decreased their target price on Newmont from C$95.00 to C$92.00 and set an “outperform” rating for the company in a research report on Wednesday, November 24th.
+Royal Bank of Canada reissued a “sector perform” rating and issued a $61.00 target price on shares of Newmont in a research report on Monday, November 29th.
+Barclays decreased their target price on Newmont from $61.00 to $59.00 and set an “equal weight” rating for the company in a research report on Wednesday, December 8th.
+Finally, Canaccord Genuity Group reissued a “hold” rating and issued a $65.00 target price on shares of Newmont in a research report on Wednesday, February 9th.
 One analyst has rated the stock with a sell rating, ten have assigned a hold rating and six have assigned a buy rating to the stock.
 According to data from MarketBeat, the company has a consensus rating of “Hold” and an average target price of $70.80.

 Newmont Profile (Get Rating)